AliKhajegiliM/IR-and-MIR/README.md

 \
 2-The functions of the devised method and our simulations are as follows
 \
-\>> image joint histogram or 2D histogram: MATLAB function
+\>> image joint histogram or 2D histogram; MATLAB function: imhist2D.m
 \
 \>> IR: image local feature points count: MATLAB function
 \